In this article, you will learn

 2.3.
 Check Operations

-- Operation "Check Print Item and Apply Fixups" – this Operation can be used to check for common issues – such as number of pages, availability of Spot Colors or PageBoxes, Bleed, Resolution, and more.
+- Operation "Check Print Item and Apply Fixups" – this Operation can be used to check for common issues – such as the number of pages, availability of Spot Colors or PageBoxes, Bleed, Resolution, and more.
 Depending on the result, one or more Fixups can be applied.
 Based on the outcome, you can also choose to skip this Operation or request user interaction.

-- Operation "Check Print Item and Apply Fixup Chain" – this Operation can be used to check for common issues – such as number of pages, availability of Spot Colors or PageBoxes, Bleed, Resolution, and more.
+- Operation "Check Print Item and Apply Fixup Chain" – this Operation can be used to check for common issues – such as the number of pages, availability of Spot Colors or PageBoxes, Bleed, Resolution, and more.
 Depending on the result, a selected Fixup Chain can be applied.
 Based on the outcome, you can also choose to skip this Operation or request user interaction.

-- Operation "Check Print Item and forward to" – this Operation can be used to check for common issues – such as number of pages, availability of Spot Colors or PageBoxes, Bleed, Resolution, and more.
+- Operation "Check Print Item and forward to" – this Operation can be used to check for common issues – such as the number of pages, availability of Spot Colors or PageBoxes, Bleed, Resolution, and more.
 Depending on the result, the respective print file can be forwarded to another Production Configuration.
 Based on the outcome, you can also choose to skip this Operation or request user interaction.

 - Operation "Check Print Item Status" – this Operation allows you to check the current status of the print file.
-If one of the selected statuses has been reached, processing continues with the next Operation.
+If one of the selected status has been reached, processing continues with the next Operation.
 Otherwise, the selected user is notified using the chosen notification function.

 2.4.
 Impose Operations